ChrisZie/HugoSymphony/content/service/_index.md

     graph: 1
     data: 88%
     bar: 2
-    question2: of visitors will NEVER return to your website after a SINGLE bad experience?
+    question2: of visitors will never return to your website after a **single** bad experience?
     answer: 'How good is your site?<br>
     Big Governments and Organizations pay billions yearly on improving User Experience.<br><br>
     We will create your website with a beautiful Design, high Speed, super Security, and make sure it performs even better on Phones.'